HoGentTIN/research-techniques-course/README.md

 sudo dpkg -i ./rstudio-1.1.419-amd64.deb
 ```

+Also, it is worth to install a Markdown text editor such as retext or ghostWriter

 **Fedora.** First check the link to the latest version of RStudio via <https://www.rstudio.com/products/rstudio/download/#download>.
 You might want or need to replace "rstudio-1.1.419-x86_64.rpm" in the commands below by something else:

 ```
-sudo dnf install git texstudio texlive-collection-latex texlive-babel-dutch jabref sudo dnf install R https://download1.rstudio.org/rstudio-1.1.419-x86_64.rpm
+sudo dnf install git texstudio texlive-collection-latex texlive-babel-dutch jabref sudo dnf install retext sudo dnf install R https://download1.rstudio.org/rstudio-1.1.419-x86_64.rpm
 ```